shazdeh/CreationKit-Tutorials/Monitor-Spells-and-Ring-of-Draconic-Burdon/README.md

-# Monitor Spells and Ring of Draconic Burde
+# Monitor Spells and Ring of Draconic Burden

 # Intro